FREQUENTLY ASKED QUESTIONS

 HOW OLD DO I HAVE TO BE TO RIDE YOUR HORSES?

-Our minimum age requirement is 3 years old for lead-line, but we offer classes for youth and adults!
+Our minimum age requirement is 5 years old for lead-line and we offer classes for youth and adults!
 If you want to experience the sport of horseback riding, we will make it happen regardless of age!

 DO PARENTS HAVE A PLACE TO HANG OUT?